SO MANY TAX OBLIGATIONS, SO LITTLE TIME. WE FEEL YOU.

 Fortunately for you, we know this stuff inside out and can assist you to ensure you meet all the obligations that IRAS is required of you.
 There are advantages and disadvantages to each and it’s important to check all the details thoroughly, as the business structure will affect; the tax you are liable to pay, your business income, and ongoing costs.

 What is GST?

-Goods and Services Tax Singapore (GST) is a consumption tax that is levied on the supply of goods and services in Singapore and the import of goods into Singapore.
+Goods and Service Tax Singapore (GST) is a consumption tax that is levied on the supply of goods and services in Singapore and the import of goods into Singapore.
 GST is an indirect tax, expressed as a percentage (currently 7%) applied to the selling price of goods and services provided by GST registered business entities in Singapore.
-(Good and Service Tax Singapore)

 What does GST mean for a Singapore company?